 Because of vaginal drying, women are at increased risk for recurrent urinary tract infections after menopause.

-Weight gain is common during a woman’s middle-aged years, especially between the ages of 50 - 59 years.
+Weight gain is common during a woman's middle-aged years, especially between the ages of 50 to 59.
 The hormonal changes associated with menopause contribute to these body changes.
 Gaining weight around the abdomen (the so-called apple shape) is a specific risk factor for heart disease, diabetes, and many other health problems.
 Higher body mass index (BMI) may also be associated with increased risk for more frequent or severe hot flashes.